jchristn/DatabaseWrapper/README.md

 ## version history
 notes from previous versions (starting with v1.1.0) will be moved here.

+v1.1.4
+- Instance method to create timestamp for the given database type.

 v1.1.3
 - support for string for database type in timestamp and where clause builders